Skip to main content

 Activate this option if an order confirmation should be sent after receiving the order from the customer.
 The status Commissioned can then be supplemented by the transition Confirmed, which triggers an order-confirmation email.
 The corresponding mail template is stored in the master data.

-With the Proposals module active, the scheduler offers the task Reminder to follow up on the proposal.
+With the Proposals module active, the scheduler offers the task Reminder to follow up on the offer.
 You find the task management under Administration > System > Tasks.
 Activate the task and set the timing relative to the validity date — for example, „7 days before expiry" or „3 days after expiry".
-The proposal's responsible person then automatically receives an email reminder to follow up.
+The offer's responsible person then automatically receives an email reminder to follow up.

 Tip: A reminder 5–7 days before the validity expires has proven to be an effective sales booster in practice — it shortens response times and measurably increases the closing rate.